 The funds raised from the farm are reinvested into the upkeep, the livestock, the heritage buildings and supporting countryside learning.

 We’ve chosen to share with you just three things that the William Scott Abbott Trust does at Sacrewell, and we hope this is just the beginning of our mission.
 Without you, we wouldn’t be able to inspire a connection with the countryside so we thank you for all of your support.

 School visits are increasingly popular at the farm and our education team have been working with local schools to develop and extend our offer.
 Ravensthorpe Primary participated in our first ever Farm Camp in July 2017, spending a night under canvas on the farm and producing their own dinner from scratch.
 The school council from Wittering Primary School joined us for Kids in Museums Takeover Day in November, researching, rehearsing and carrying out their own ‘Dairy Tales’ tour in just one day.

 Through the farm at Sacrewell, the William Scott Abbott Trust enables over 3000 school children each year to gain a deeper understanding of where their food comes from.
 By giving each child a love of the countryside, we hope to inspire them to conserve it for years to come.

 Keeping Farming and Rural Skills Alive

 In 2017, we ran our very first ‘Young Farmer’s Apprentice’ sessions, where children could spend half a day doing real farm chores.
 They got stuck into tasks like mucking out the ponies without any complaint.
-In 2018 we are running our very first ‘Lambing Experience’ where visitors can help our livestock manager birth our lambs.
+This year we are running our very first ‘Lambing Experience’ where visitors can help our livestock manager birth our lambs.
 From baking bread to making your own cider, the William Scott Abbott Trust at Sacrewell is making very real connections between field and fork whilst celebrating our rural heritage.